-The narrator tells the part of the story that is not acted out by
+The narrator tells the part of the story that is not acted out by the characters.

 The more Dan tries to find an idea, the sleepier he gets.
 He yawns loudly and soon he is face down on his books, fast asleep.
 He dreams about the game he wanted to watch.
 He is in the FNB Stadium sitting in the front row behind the Chiefs' goalpost.
 He watches nervously.
 His team is losing and there are only five minutes to go.
 The striker is limping and an injured mid-fielder has just been taken off the field.
-In despair, Dan jumps onto the capital letters.
-We use a colon (:) after their names.
-We do not use inverted commas around what they say.
+In despair, Dan jumps onto the field.

-field.
 He dribbles and moves the ball across the field.
 He is faster and more agile than any of his challengers.
 And then, with great concentration and using every muscle in his body, Dan scores the winning goal just as the final whistle blows.